- SharePoint and encrypted connections

 - Security and compliance

-SharePoint and Encrypted Connections
+SharePoint and encrypted connections

 A security vulnerability was identified in the SSL 3.0 protocol that could allow an attacker to decrypt data.
 For enhanced security, some SharePoint features now disable SSL 3.0 connection encryption by default, as well as certain encryption algorithms (for example RC4) with known weaknesses.

 SharePoint Server 2016 supports TLS 1.2 connection encryption by default.
 When you set up an SSL binding in Internet Information Services (IIS) Manager to host your web application, SharePoint uses TLS 1.2 connection encryption if your client application supports it.
-SharePoint also supports TLS 1.2 connection encryption when connecting to other systems (for example when crawling web sites).
+SharePoint also supports TLS 1.2 connection encryption when connecting to other systems (for example when crawling websites).

-ShareGate Desktop and Encrypted Connections
+ShareGate Desktop and encrypted connections

 The latest version of ShareGate Desktop is built using version 4.5 of the .NET framework.
-This version supports TLS 1.0 / 1.1 / 1.2 but we strongly suggest to at least have TLS 1.1 support since 1.0 is considered vulnerable.
+This version supports TLS 1.0 / 1.1 / 1.2 but we strongly suggest at least having TLS 1.1 support since 1.0 is considered vulnerable.
 There is also a risk of connections issue with sites only supporting 1.0.

-Security and Compliance
+Security and compliance

 You can download our Security and Compliance PDF for an overview of our policies.